+Figure~\ref{fig:segregation_theory} shows that lattice mismatch has a relatively small effect in the PFC model for small $|\eta|$ ($<0.1$), as seen by the small difference between blue and red curves.
+However, the effect is larger for $\eta=0.2$, as seen by comparing the purple and red curves.
 Physically, we could expect a large size mismatch between atoms, $\eta$ to alter grain boundary segregation because the strains induced in the system by mis-matching local lattice constant increases the elastic free energy.
 To reduce free energy, solute atoms typically segregate to the grain boundary, which is typically less-ordered than the crystal.
 For smaller mismatch, the effect is not easily discernible.
-The small effect for $\eta\le0.1$ can be explained in terms of $\phi^2$ and $\partial \mu_\psi/\partial \psi$ not changing substantially with a small change in $\eta$ (these quantities depend on $\eta^2$).
-This effect can be visualized for low angle grain boundaries by considering the Cottrell atmosphere around a dislocation core.
-Assuming linear elasticity is valid and that the concentration changes do not strongly affect the stresses, the change in concentration far from a dislocation decays as \cite{Larche1985331}: \beq \Delta c=-\left\{ \frac{\chi \eta G b (1+\nu) sin(\alpha)}{\pi(1-\nu+2\chi \eta^2 E)} \right\} \frac{1}{r} \eeq where $r$ is the distance from a dislocation core, $E$ is the Young's Modulus, $G$ is the shear modulus, where $\alpha$ is the angle with respect to the slip plane, $\nu$ is the Poisson ratio and $\chi=(\psi+1)(1-\psi)/\rho kT (1+(\partial \ln(a_\psi)/\partial \ln ((1+\psi)/2)))$, where $a_\psi= \exp(-\mu_{\psi}+\mu_{\psi0})/(\psi)$ is the activity.
-In our simulations, $2\chi \eta^2 E$ is small, so it is neglected from the expression.
-The predictions of Eq. \ref{eqCottrell} for the solute distribution field were found to approximately superimpose on the simulated solute field through the core.
-This simulated solute redistribution can be seen in Fig.~\ref{fig:cottrell_atmosphere} for the case $\eta=0.1$ (right) and $\eta =0$ (left).
-For larger mismatch, we expect there to be a noticeable effect on segregation as shown for $\eta=0.2$ (purple curve) in Fig.~\ref{fig:segregation_theory}.
-This was tested for high angles for $\psi=-0.05$, where $\Gamma^{ex}_\psi$ increased by about 20$\%$ with a change of $\eta$ from $0$ to $0.2$, as expected.
+The small effect for $\eta \le 0.1$ can be explained in terms of $\phi^2$ and $\partial \mu_\psi/\partial \psi$ not changing substantially with a small change in $\eta$ (these quantities depend on $\eta^2$).
+For the XPFC model, the effect of the one lattice mismatch value studied was larger than for the corresponding misfit value in the PFC model.